JohnLindahlTech/pass-bokning/README.md

 # Pass bokning
 This is a helper script to be able to book a time for ordering a passport in Sweden.

-This script does not currently support ordering National ID.
+***Note: This script does not currently support ordering National ID, or persons living abroad.***

+After a successful booking you will receive the booking details both by email and sms from the police.
+On top of that this script stores the details in the file `result/success.json`.

+As long as a file called `result/success.json` (with a `result.bookingNumber`) exists, this script will never attempt to create another booking.

 ## Requirements
 Nodejs v17